nooruldeen/nooruldeen.github.io/README.md

 ## License

-All the code in my post is unlicensed, so feel free to use it.
+All the code in my posts is unlicensed, so feel free to use it.

 [public domain](http://unlicense.org/)